WalkerMao/walkermao.github.io/_posts/2021-01-31-image-histograms.md

 <img src="https://opencv-python-tutroals.readthedocs.io/en/latest/_images/histogram_sample.jpg" alt="Histogram Example" style="zoom:120%;" />
 </div>

-Note that, this histogram is drawn for grayscale image, not color image.
+The pixel intensity is a single value for a grayscale image, or three values for a color image.
+The histogram above is drawn for grayscale image, not color image.

-### High & Low Key; Over & Under Exposure; Contrast
+### High & Low Key; Over & Under Exposure

 The region where most of the brightness values are present is called the "tonal range".